-Joe is the founder of Appalachian Headwaters.
-He is a native West Virginian who has been a catalyst for focusing local and national attention on the devastating ecological impacts of mountaintop removal coal mining for nearly two decades.
-As the co-founder and Executive Director of the environmental public interest law firm Appalachian Mountain Advocates, Joe has litigated many precedent-setting cases to protect the region.
-He graduated from the University of Pennsylvania School of Law in 1995 and served as a law clerk to the Chief Judge of the United States District Court for the Southern District of West Virginia.
+Joe is the founder and Executive Director of Appalachian Headwaters.
+He is a native West Virginian who has been a catalyst for focusing local and national attention on the devastating ecological impacts of mountaintop removal coal mining and of burning coal for more than twenty years.
+As the Executive Director and co-founder of the environmental public interest law firm Appalachian Mountain Advocates, Joe has litigated many precedent-setting cases to protect the region.
+He graduated from the University of Pennsylvania School of Law in 1995.

-Kate has been on Headwaters’ staff since its beginning.
+Kate has been on Headwaters’ staff since its beginning as the Director of Programs and Outreach.
 Before joining Headwaters, Kate worked for conservation and community advocacy groups for more than a decade.
 Her past work includes several years with public interest environmental law firms including Appalachian Mountain Advocates and Southern Environmental Law Center.
 Kate earned her law degree from the University of Washington and her bachelor’s degree in Biology from Maryville College in east Tennessee.

 Mike has spent his career working on environmental issues in central Appalachia.
-Prior to joining Headwaters, Mike worked as an attorney with Appalachian Mountain Advocates, as a law clerk to the Honorable Robert C. Chambers of the United States District Court for the Southern District of West Virginia, and as the Stream Partners Program Coordinator for the West Virginia Department of Environmental Protection.
+Prior to joining Headwaters as the Conservation Director, Mike worked as an attorney with Appalachian Mountain Advocates, as a law clerk to the Honorable Robert C. Chambers of the United States District Court for the Southern District of West Virginia, and as the Stream Partners Program Coordinator for the West Virginia Department of Environmental Protection.
 Mike earned his law degree from the University of Cincinnati and his undergraduate degree from Denison University.

 Terri J. Giles